CogitatorTech/infera/docs/README.md

    without needing to run the `LOAD` command.

 > [!NOTE]
-> After a successful build, you can run the following binaries:
+> After a successful build, you will find the following files in the `build/release/` directory:
-> - `./build/release/duckdb`: this is the newest stable version of duckdb with Infera statically linked to it.
+> - `./build/release/duckdb`: this is a DuckDB binary with the Infera extension already statically linked to it.
-> - `./build/release/test/unittest`: this is the test runner of duckdb (for `.test` files).
+> - `./build/release/test/unittest`: this is the test runner for running the SQL tests in the `test/sql/` directory.
-> - `./build/release/extension/infera/infera.duckdb_extension`: this is the loadable binary that is a `.so`,
+> - `./build/release/extension/infera/infera.duckdb_extension`: this is the loadable extension file for Infera.
-    `.dylib`, or `.dll` file based on your platform.

 ---